 Closed on National Holidays and weekends

-- The operators at Gastrointestinal Associates are available from 9 AM until 4:45 PM Monday through Friday unless the office is closed.
+- The Schedulers at Gastrointestinal Associates are available from 9 AM until 4:45 PM Monday through Friday unless the office is closed.

 - At all other times the phones are routed to an answering service.
 Routine messages will be held until the next business day.
 Emergency phone calls will be taken and information passed on to the on-call doctor.
 There is emergency coverage 24/7.
 If you have Call Block, you will turn this off in order for the doctor to contact you.

-Gastrointestinal Associates, Inc. participates with Medicare and a number of HMO and PPO private insurance plans.
+Gastrointestinal Associates, Inc. participates with Medicare and several HMO and PPO private insurance plans.
 If you are covered by insurance other than Medicare please call your insurance company to make sure you understand what financial responsibility you may have, such as co-pays or deductibles.
-Insurance plans differ in the services they cover and the payment structure frequently includes a co-pay or deductible which is the patient’s responsibility.
-It is against the law for Gastrointestinal Associates, Inc. to waive co-pays, deductibles, or other fees which are your responsibility under your insurance plan.
+Insurance plans differ in the services they cover, and the payment structure frequently includes a co-pay or deductible which is the patient’s responsibility.
+Gastrointestinal Associates, Inc. is mandated to collect all co-pays, deductibles, or other fees which are your responsibility under your insurance plan.

 - Bring your health insurance card to the appointment.
 We will scan it into your electronic chart.

 - Call your insurance company to make sure that we participate with your insurance.

 - If you have secondary insurance make sure to bring that card as well.